May-Liu1/PUSRDoc/README.md

 Note: A SIM card needs to be installed when using it, and the SIM card needs to have the function of sending SMS.

+## 4. Basic operation

+In Node-RED, nodes are the basic building blocks of the build process, and they perform a variety of actions and functions.
+In the Node Operations section, we'll walk you through how to operate a node, including how to select the right node, configure node properties, connect, and lay out nodes.
+### 4.1.
+Select the appropriate node
+In Node-RED, there are various built-in nodes and the ones we offer to choose from.
+When choosing a node, you need to consider the following factors:

+Functional requirements: Determine the required functions, and then search for the corresponding nodes in the node library.
+For example, if you need to send an HTTP request, you can select the HTTP Request node.

+Inputs and outputs: Consider the input and output requirements of the nodes and make sure they match your processes.
+Some nodes may require a specific type of message as input and generate a specific type of message as output.